NSainathVarma/PDF-Chatbot/README.md

    Replace `"YOUR_GOOGLE_API_KEY"` with your actual Google Cloud API key.

-4. To set the API key for your environment, use the following command (Dont add the quots for API Key):
+4. To set the API key for your environment, use the following command (Dont add the quotes for API Key):

    ```bash
    setx GOOGLE_API_KEY YOUR_GOOGLE_API_KEY